Hien2105/Hien2105/README.md

 # Data Analyst
 *Experienced Business Analyst with a strong skill set in SQL, Power BI, and Python for data visualization and analysis.
-Leveraging a solid foundation in system operations and business insights to deliver impactful data-driven decisions.*
+Leveraging a solid foundation in system operations and business insights to deliver impactful data-driven decisions.
+I am eager to transition into a Data Analyst role to deepen my impact by turning raw data into actionable insights that drive strategic business decisions.*

 [in/hiền-tô](https://www.linkedin.com/in/hi%E1%BB%81n-t%C3%B4/) - tohaohien@gmail.com - 0798893797